Miguel21321/account-manager/README.md

-# MANTENIMIENTO

 # Account Manager:
 - An advanced discord bot focused on account generation, it also comes with an economy section for users to earn coins in the bot, to exchange it in things in the store, such as modifying their profile or benefiting from the generation.
 - Un bot de discord avanzado enfocado a la generación de cuentas, también viene con una sección de economía para que los usuarios ganen monedas en el bot, para intercambiarlas en cosas en la tienda, como modificar su perfil o beneficiarse en la generación.
->Note:
-- IMPORTANT, DO NOT MODIFY THE CREDITS IN THE BOT, OTHERWISE YOU ARE DEAD, thanks :)
-- IMPORTANTE, NO MODIFICAR LOS CREDITOS EN EL BOT, DE LO CONTRARIO ESTÁS MUERTO, gracias :)

 # Disclaimer:
 - Account generator bots, or any bots that portend to distribute accounts, codes, etc. for any kind of service, are entirely against Discord Terms of Service, I am not responsible for any ban that can your bot get because of this.